-If you have been injured and seeking compensation for your injuries, including medical bills, pain and suffering, emotional distress and more, it is vital you speak to a personal injury attorney.
-At Select Law, we provide powerful representation without playing the insurance companies' games.
+If you have been injured and seeking compensation for your injuries, including medical bills, pain and suffering, emotional distress and more, then it is important you speak to a personal injury attorney right away.
+At Select Law, we provide powerful representation without playing the insurance companies’ games.

 It is important to have the Police on the scene immediately.
 This allows the Police to investigate the accident, obtain a statement from everyone involved, and obtain witness statements.
 Statements can help with your compensation claim.
 They also help to avoid having the at-fault party change his or her statement later.

 2. Seek Medical Treatment Immediately